LevwTech/ecom-catalog-system/README.md

 To run the API locally, follow these steps:

 1. Clone the repository.
-2. Create a `vars.env` file in the `config` directory and add the necessary environment variables.
+2. Create a `vars.env` file in the root directory and add the necessary environment variables.
 You can refer to the `sample.env` file for guidance.
 3. Install dependencies by running `npm install`.
 4. Start the server in development mode by running `npm run dev`.